KuskIV/ml_exam_notes/notes/01 - Linear Models.md

 It is a linear classifier algorithm, meaning it learns a decision boundary that seperates two classes using a hyperplane in the feature space.

 It is trained using the stochastic gradient descent optimizatino algorith, and stops trainig when the error falls to a low leve, or no longer improves, or a maximum number of epochs are performed.

+This model is less powerfull than SVM and NN.
+It cannot leanr to classify XOR.

+## Advantages with linear models
+They are unlikely to overfit (can still happen), easy to learn from dataand they are well understood.

 ## Discriminant functions
 A discriminant is a function that takes an input vector $x$ and assign's it to on of the $K$ classes.